 associated therapies such as:

-Tuina – massage focused on the meridians’ energy flow around the body and acupuncture points.
+Tuina – medical massage focused on meridian energy flow around the body and acupuncture points

-Moxa – the use of medicinal herbs heated to add heat to acupuncture points.
+Moxa – moxibustion using medicinal herbs that are heated to add heat to acupuncture points

-Heat lamp – may be used to warm general areas.
+Heat Lamp – used to warm up general areas of the body

-Can sometimes leave a round pink to purple mark on the skin.
-This is normal and will show different colour depending on what is already happening under the skin.
-For example; redness can indicate a heated condition and a more purple mark will show in an older injury where the blood has stopped moving well in the area.
+Cupping – glass and plastic round cups provide suction to activate acupuncture points and meridians.
+Cupping can sometimes leave a round pink to purple mark on the skin.
+This is normal and will show different colours depending on what is happening under the skin.
+For example: redness can indicate a heat condition, and a more purple mark will show up in an older injury where the blood has stopped moving optimally in the area

-Electro-acupuncture – may be applied if a condition persists and is not responding to Acupuncture.
-We will assess this
+Electro-Acupuncture – gentle electric current applied to needles if a condition persists and is not responding to Acupuncture

-Tuning Forks – This very gentle energy wave through sound can be applied at different acupuncture points
+Tuning Forks - very gentle energy wave through sound applied at acupuncture points

-Redness is normal but the skin is not broken.
+Gua-Sha – using a tool to implement friction to the skin and muscle tissue layer.
+Redness is normal and the skin is not broken.
 This is a very useful technique not often used.
-When it is needed to make a change though, it can be amazing
+When it is needed to make a change though, it can be amazing.